Five ideas for rainy day family fun

 3. Historic houses

 Visit the grand stately home of Castle Howard near Malton and step back into the past as you wander through the state rooms, bedrooms and halls.
-Over the summer holidays (23 July – 1 September), children can go on ‘Rover’s Grand Tour’ and spot animals around the house and learn all about Rover’s adventures.
+Events take place during the school holidays to keep children entertained.

 At Newby Hall and Gardens near Ripon, visit the Bear House which is home to lots of teddy bears on permanent display.
 Bring your own teddy bear for a selfie, too.
 You can also see one of the best collections of dollhouses and miniatures in the world.
 See over seventy houses, large and small, historic and new, and be astounded by the amazing attention to detail as each room is exquisitely decorated.